thepudds/fzgen/README.md

 $ gotip download
 ```

-Download, compile, and install the fzgen binary from source:
+Download and install the fzgen binary from source, as well as add its fuzzer to our go.mod:
 ```
 $ go install github.com/thepudds/fzgen/cmd/fzgen@latest
+$ go get github.com/thepudds/fzgen/fuzzer
 ```

 Use fzgen to automatically create a set of fuzz targets -- in this case for the encoding/ascii85 package from the Go standard library: